quintel/atlas/ORM.md

-# Object Mapper for ETSource
+# Tome - Object Mapper for ETSource Data

-The object mapper for ETSource is designed to:
+An object mapper for ETSource data.
+Tome is designed to:

 1. Provide a common way to (mass) manipulate objects in ETSource
 2. Run validations